ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 a known version is installed on each device.
 Equipment in the network includes devices that make up the network itself, such as routers, switches and firewalls.

+Software used to boot a device can be described as recording a chain of measurements, anchored at the start by a Root of Trust for Measurement (See {{root-of-trust}}, each measuring the next stage, that normally ends when the system software is loaded.
+A measurement signifies the identity, integrity and version of each software component registered with an Attester's TPM {{TPM1.2}}, {{TPM2.0}}, so that the subsequent appraisal stage can determine if the software installed is authentic, up-to-date, and free of tampering.

 RIV includes several major processes:

-1. Creation of Evidence is the process whereby an Attester generates cryptographic proof (Evidence) of claims about device properties.
+1. Generation of Evidence is the process whereby an Attester generates cryptographic proof (Evidence) of claims about device properties.
 In particular, the device identity and its software configuration are both of critical importance.